mercedesb/dev-together/meetup_outline.md

-# Working Name: Developing Together
+# (Working Name, feedback soooo welcome): Developing Together

 ## Elevator Pitch
 Recently graduated from college or a coding bootcamp?
 Looking to land your first tech job?
 How do you continue to improve your technical skills after graduation?
 Web tutorials are a good first step for syntax but for higher level code design and architecture skills, coaching and mentorship is the best way to learn.